RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 :thumbsup: With Ansible you can encrypt any part of your playbooks or property files.
 Once the content or files has been encrypted, the content is unreadable.
 Ansible uses strong 256 bit symmetric encryption to do this.
 This has one unwanted effect, which is that you'll then be unable to search for the property.
 Therefore it's considered best practise to have an unencrypted file refer to the encrypted file.

 :boom: Now we're going to put our secret information into a a file named **$WORK_DIR/group_vars/dev/wildflyservers/vault.yml** and refer to it from a file called **$WORK_DIR/group_vars/dev/wildflyservers/vars.yml**.
-This is achieved with below following steps.
+This is achieved with the following steps.
 In your terminal, run:

 ```
 mkdir -p $WORK_DIR/group_vars/dev/wildflyservers